Turn On The Dark

 Lights Among Us

 Until the appearance of Jesus of Nazareth in human flesh as the only begotten Son of God, the brightest “light” the world had yet seen up to that point was Adam.
 He was a glorious, scintillating, shining being arrayed in light.
 He was iridescent and glowing.
-[See another teaching on our website entitled Whole In One about Adam’s original state.]
+[See another teaching on this website titled Whole In One about Adam’s original state.]
 This was Adam in his perfection and innocence before his fall into sin and death.
 Adam was literally clothed in light before his transgression and sin in Eden; he was a spectacular light-being, beyond human language to describe.

 The artistic representations we see in religious books and magazines picture Adam in the garden before the fall as a kind of “Charles Atlas” or Tarzan-like Superman.
 These drawings and pictures fall far short of what Adam was really like—clothed in a garment of light that literally shone as the noonday sun, scintillating with all the colors of the spectrum as he walked and talked in unbroken fellowship with God, the Father of Lights.
 Only the last Adam, Jesus, as John saw Him in Revelation 1: 14 – 16, can compare with, yes, and surpass in glory, the first Adam as he was before the entrance of sin into the experience of humankind.